eclipse-che/che/deploy/openshift/templates/README.md

 ```
 More info is available in [OpenShift documentation](https://docs.openshift.com/container-platform/3.7/dev_guide/application_lifecycle/new_app.html#specifying-a-template).

-Env file has a simple format - KEY=Value per line.
+Env file has a simple format: `KEY=VALUE` per line.

 You can also use `oc process` and then apply the resulted output `| oc apply -f -`, for example: